I devote this section to the magical and mysterious items I might encounter in my studies.

 By encrusting an Enchanted Book with Charged Amethyst and Edified Wood, it traps media within the pages like an echo chamber.
 I can then introduce up to 512 pattern-to-pattern-list bindings for the Grimoire to keep bouncing endlessly inside.

-When I then cast a pattern associated with a list using my Staff with the Grimoire in my inventory, Nature acts as though I had drawn the full list, allowing me to create shortcuts for tedious tasks like the raycast mantra or large patterns.
-In addition to adding new patterns, the Grimoire can even overwrite Nature's patterns.
+When I cast a pattern that has been associated with a list using my Staff with the Grimoire in my inventory or my Ender Chest, Nature pretends I had drawn the full list, allowing me to create shortcuts for common mantras or large patterns.
+The Grimoire can even overwrite Nature's patterns.

 If there's a book that you want to read, but it hasn't been written yet, then you must write it.